Current River Conditions: Normal.

 The Fall River is only accessible by watercraft and requires that you use some specialized techniques, so we recommend that you fish it with a guide the first time out.
-Call the shop and we will hook you up with one of our guides.
+Call the shop and we will get you hooked up

 Recommended General All Around Patterns